jharwell/sierra/docs/src/plugins/storage/index.rst

 Select the `arrow format <https://arrow.apache.org/>`_ for all data I/O in stages 3-5.
 This storage plugin can be selected via ``--storage=storage.arrow``.

+Additional formats can be supported via :ref:`tutorials/plugin/storage` for how to add it.